section-engineering-education/engineering-education/content/articles/understanding-fundamentals-programming-principles/index.md

 Machines understand low-level languages and need little effort to translate them into object code.

 #### Classification of low-level languages
-##### Machine Language
+##### Machine language
-Machine language uses binary logic since it is the only language that a microprocessor processes.
-Machine language is fast to execute since it is already in machine-understandable format.
+Machine language uses binary logic since it is the only language that a microprocessor understand.
+Machine language is fast to execute since it is already in machine-readable format.

-##### Assembly Language
+##### Assembly language
 It uses symbolic representation known as mnemonics (memory aids), which are easy to understand than a machine language.
-Programs written in assembly language need an assembler to translate into machine-readable form.
+Programs written in assembly language need an assembler to translate to machine-readable form.

 ### High-level languages
 High-level languages are close to the human language and are understandable by people who are not experts in programming.

 #### Classification of high-level languages
 ##### Third-generation languages
 Their instructions get written in a sequence or in a specific order in which they get executed.
 It emphasizes the use of control structures.

-Example of 3GL: Fortran, ALGOL, BASIC, C, COBOL, Java, Pascal.
+Examples of Third-generation languages are Fortran, ALGOL, BASIC, C, COBOL, Java, Pascal.

 ##### Fourth-generation languages
-They provide the user with more inbuilt programming tools like a graphical user input interface.
+They provide the user with more inbuilt programming tools like a graphical user interface.

-Examples of 4GL: SQL, Oracle, PHP.
+Examples of fourth-generation languages are SQL, Oracle, PHP.

 ##### Fifth-generation languages
 They are used in artificial intelligence to make computers that depict human-like intelligence.

-Example of 5GL: Mercury, Prolog, OPS5
+Examples of fifth-generation languages are Mercury, Prolog, OPS5

 ##### Object-oriented programming languages
-They make it easier to develop, debug, reuse and maintain software than other earlier languages.
+They make it easier to develop, debug, reuse, and maintain software compared to earlier languages.

-Example of OOP: C++, Java, Smalltalk, Visual Basic.
+Examples of OOP are C++, Java, Smalltalk, Visual Basic.

 ##### Web scripting languages
 They develop/add pictures to a web page.
 Web scripting languages do not have declaration parts neither do they have control structures.